-The new Transform node was made Generally Available in the v3.1.5 release.
-This node is intended to be the replacement for the previous Transform node.
+The Transform node was made Generally Available in the v3.1.5 release.
+This node is intended to be the replacement for the legacy Transform (Superseded) node.

-The original Transform node used the proprietary scripting language to define custom data transformation logic.
-The new Transform node leverages the Python language to transform data.
+The Transform (Superseded) node used the proprietary scripting language to define custom data transformation logic.
+The Transform node leverages the Python language to transform data.

 Finding the Transform Node

-The new Transform node is available in the node palette in the ‘Transformation and Aggregation’ category.
+The Transform node is available in the node library in the ‘Transformation and Aggregation’ category.
 It is displayed in the ‘Favorites’ view and also in the ‘All Nodes’ view.

-The original Transform node has been renamed to Transform (Superseded) and is available in the ‘All Nodes’ view.
-This node remains available for customers to use but Infogix recommends utilizing the new Transform node for current projects.
+The legacy Transform node has been renamed to Transform (Superseded) and is available in the ‘All Nodes’ view when the node library's 'Show superseded nodes' option has been checked.
+This node remains available for customers to use but Infogix recommends utilizing the Transform node for current projects.

 Accessing Input Data and Writing Output Data

-Unlike with the original Transform node, the new Transform node uses a two-step configuration approach:
+Unlike with the Transform (Superseded) node, the Transform node uses a two-step configuration approach:

 - Specify input/ output metadata mappings and the metadata for new output fields